aubreyrjones/lemon-py/README.md

 Parser Definition
 -----------------

+The original Lemon parser-definition language is unchanged.
+Instead, a standard set of headers is included providing definitions available for use inside the parser actions.
+These definitions make it relatively trivial to generate generic parse trees to represent anything Lemon can parse.

+A variable `_parser_impl::Parser *p` is available in every parser action.
+This forms the handle to most of the interface.
+Call the functions below like `p->mn(...)`.

+_You may ignore memory management for nodes created using the `p->` interfaces_.
+All of these nodes are tracked by the internal `Parser` state, and any that go astray will be automatically freed when the parser completes or fails.
+This is one of the motivating features for this project, so please abuse it merily and report leaking `ParseNode` on github.

+You're on your own to manage memory for your own objects you create in grammar actions. lemon-py defines a `%default_destructor` for the Lemon grammar, but due to the tracked node pointers discussed above, these are ultimately unnecessary for normal-sized inputs, serving only to reduce interim memory usage and not to avoid memory leaks.
+As a result, you may use the occasional per-rule `%destructor` if you wish.

+Available functions are as follows:

+* `ParseNode* p->push_root(ParseNode *root)`
+* `ParseNode* p->(ParseValue const& value, ChildrenPack const& children = {}, int64_t line = -1)`
+* `ParseNode* node->pb(ParseNode *child)`
+* `ParseNode* node->l(int)`

+`push_root()` sets the overall result for the Parser parse operation.
+If you don't `push_root` some node (usually in the top level rule), no results will be generated from parsing.
+Returns the newly-set root node.

+`mn()` stands for `make_node`, and creates a new ParseNode.
+You can pass in either a Token or a string production name for the first value; an initializer list of `ParseNode*` children for the second argument; and a line number to associate with the node.
+If you pass a Token for the first argument, the line is automatically filled in for you; for non-terminal productions, you'll need to assign the node its line manually.
+This is the workhorse of the API.
+Returns the newly-created node.

+`pb()` stands for `push_back` and adds a child to right of a node's existing children.
+Note that this function is defined on the `ParseNode`, not on the `Parser`, and so is called with some Lemon-aliased or newly-constructed node and not with `p->`.
+Returns the _containing_ (not child) node.

+`l()` is also defined on the node, and sets the line number.
+The line number of an existing node is stored in the `.line` field.

+Tokens `.type` and `.line` fields, and you can retrieve strings representing the name and value with `.name()` and `.value()` respectively.
+However, the internal fields of the token are usually superfluous within a grammar construction.
+Typically, you can just pass the whole `Token` object (identified by Lemon metavariable) as the sole argument to `p->mn()` to create a terminal node.

 Check out the examples for a better idea of how to use this stuff.
 It's not especially intuitive if you've never used a parser generator before, and teaching you to use one is beyond the scope of